boada/data-science-interviews/more_questions/statistical-inference.md

 #### 12. What is maximum likelihood estimation?
 Could there be any case where it doesn’t exist?

+#### 13. What is the liklelihood ratio test?

+#### 14. How can you test whether your respone variable (or for that matter any parameter) follows a given distribution?
+(Not just Gaussian)?

-#### 13. What’s the difference between a MAP, MOM, MLE estima\- tor?
+#### 15. What’s the difference between a MAP, MOM, MLE estima\- tor?
 In which cases would you want to use each?

-#### 14. What is a confidence interval and how do you interpret it?
+#### 16. What is a confidence interval and how do you interpret it?

-#### 15. What is unbiasedness as a property of an estimator?
+#### 17. What is unbiasedness as a property of an estimator?
 Is this always a desirable property when performing inference?
 What about in data analysis or predictive modeling?

-#### 16. What is Selection Bias?
+#### 18. What is Selection Bias?